-Boise is one of the fastest growing cities in the Pacific Northwest.
-It’s one of those rare areas that offer big-city amenities for a small town price.
+Boise is one of the fastest-growing cities in the Pacific Northwest (PNW).
+It’s one of those rare areas that offer big-city amenities for a relatively small town price.

-Things move a little differently in The City of Trees and relocating here from another city can feel like a daunting task.
-Fortunately, we’re here to walk you through the whole process.
+Things move a little differently in The City of Trees and relocating here from another city might be making you feel a little lost.
+Fortunately, we’re here to guide you through the whole process.

-- Even though it’s become fairly popular recently, Boise’s population is relatively small.
-The city is currently the 99th most populous city in the nation with a population of 205,671.
+Even though it’s become fairly popular recently, Boise’s population is relatively small.
+Boise is currently the 98th most populous city in the nation with a population of 226,115.

 Before we dive into the details, check out the video below to get a more visual idea of what Boise has to offer.

 You can pretty easily divide the city into three general areas.

 But within the obvious north, east, and west regions, there are a few places where neighborhood lines break down further.